On my last day running the CitiPhone Unit in NY in May of 1988, my people threw me a going-away party at the end of the work day.

-About 2 1/2 years earlier, I threw this wild shin-ding for my boss, John Gang, who was moving over to CitiMortgage in St. Louis to assume responsibility for their Customer Service & Investigations areas.
+About 2 1/2 years earlier, I orchestrated this wild shin-ding for my boss, John Gang, who was moving over to CitiMortgage in St. Louis to assume responsibility for their Customer Service & Investigations areas.

-And there was a DJ, blasting his music.
+And there was a DJ, BLASTING his music.

-She pushed him down into a chair (he was in total shock!), took her boom box out of the bag she was carrying & started to dance seductively in front of him.
+Our exotic dancer pushed him down into a chair (he was in total shock!), took her boom box out of the bag she was carrying & started to dance seductively in front of him.

 And she slowly removed her (outer) clothing!